sarahrosehassan/find-primes/README.md

 # What is a Prime Number?
 A prime number has only two factors: one and itself.
-A factor of a number divides the number perfectly leaving no remainder behind.
+A factor divides the number perfectly leaving no remainder behind.

 In mathematical terms: number % factor = 0